michaellui67/FinNewsBot/README.md

 - `/start` - Start the bot and see welcome message
 - `/set_interval <interval>` - Set how frequently you want to receive news updates
+- `/news` - Receive the latest news update immediately on demand

 ## How It Works